TaxTips.ca

 2. Pay only the required $739 per month on your mortgage, and pay it off over 25 years, and invest the difference of $448 ($1,187 less $739) plus tax savings in an RRSP.

-Mortgage Term (yrs)
+Mortgage term (yrs) 10 25

-Total in RRSPs at end of 25 Years
+Total in RRSPs at end of 25 years at RRSP returns of:

 You are better to pay off your mortgage first if your mortgage interest rate is equal to or higher than the rate of return on your RRSP.
 However, if the rate of return on your RRSP is consistently higher than the mortgage interest rate (can you guarantee this?), you would have more money by paying the lower amount on your mortgage, and investing the difference in an RRSP.

-If you pay down the mortgage faster, you have a guaranteed savings.
+If you pay down the mortgage faster, you have guaranteed savings.
 If you have or plan to have children, you should try to ensure that the mortgage on your home will be paid off before your children enter university.
 This will free up funds for their education.

 See also: What is better - TFSA or RRSP?

-Tax tip: Pay down all non-tax-deductible debt with over 8% interest, then see our Save and Invest page.
+Tax Tip: Pay down all non-tax-deductible debt with over 8% interest, then see our Save and Invest page.

-Copyright © 2010 See Reproduction of information on TaxTips.ca
+Copyright © 2002 Boat Harbour Investments Ltd. All Rights Reserved.
+See Reproduction of information from TaxTips.ca

 The information on this site is not intended to be a substitute for professional advice.
 Each person's situation differs, and a professional advisor can assist you in using the information on this web site to your best advantage.